Nam Pung Dam

 Background

-Nam Phung Dam is the first multipurpose dam in the Northeast of the country.
+Nam Phung Dam is the first multipurpose dam in the northeast region.
 The construction began in February 1964 and was completed in October 1965.
-On 14 November 1965, the dam was officially opened by His Majesty King Bhumibol.
+On November 14, 1965, the dam was officially opened by His Majesty King Bhumibol Adulyadej The Great.
 The dam was handed over by the National Energy Authority to the Northeast Electricity Authority (NEA) and subsequently to EGAT up to now.
 At present, Nam Phung Dam has the contractual generating capacity of 6 MW.

 Characteristics of Dam